twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt01-11-observe-the-mind-body-with-panna%zh.rst

 **According to the translator— Ven.
 Uttamo's words, this is strictly for free distribution only, as a gift of Dhamma—Dhamma Dāna.
 You may re-format, reprint, translate, and redistribute this work in any medium.**

 ..
+  2021-01-11 rev. proofread by bhante; del: "(Translator's note: I don't know whether it is right or wrong for this translation in English from the Pali gāthā pronunciation.
+I just translate it by following the sound.)"
   04-20 rev. & add: Content of Publications of Ven.
 Uttamo; Content of Part I on "Dhamma Talks by Mogok Sayadaw"
         del: https://mogokdhammatalks.blog/
   2019-01-10  create rst; post on 01-13